viviandotdev/ObsidianVault/30 Notes/Design Instagram.md

 - **Users:** Each user has a unique identifier, profile information, followers, following, etc.
 - **Posts:** Posts contain content (text, images, videos), metadata (time, location), and are associated with the user who created them.
 ### System Components
-[[API Gateway is an abstraction layer between the front end and backend microservices that routes the request sent from the client to the correct backend service.]] abstraction layer between front and backend services that routes request sent from the client to the correct backend service.
+[[API Gateway]] abstraction layer between front and backend services that routes request sent from the client to the correct backend service.
 	**Auth Service** (Authenticates and Authorizes User)
 	**Rate Limiting**
 [[Load Balancer]] distributes incoming client requests across multiple servers evenly to ensure high availability and reliability